naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky Angry: Watch it, diphead.
 You will finally realize I'm not the crazy one!

-Kranion Angry: Whatevah, let tear her apart anyways.
+Kranion Angry: Whatevah, lemme tear her apart anyways.
 I've got a bone to pick with her!

 Nadine Annoyed: Is this still about the skull mobile?